 The project activities are aligned with the other SALW-related projects of the OSCE and contribute to the overall stability in the OSCE Region.
 Additionally, the project aligns with the SEESAC Regional Roadmap on SALW and contributes to its goals by aligning activities with the international community and the demands of this initiative.
 The Project Coordinator regularly participates in regional and national coordination meetings to prevent overlapping activities and foster close cooperation with UNDP, UNODC, SEESAC, the EU, and other organizations.

-The overall objective is to support Law Enforcement in developing a depoliticized, professional service capable of addressing transnational threats and organized crime in line with international democratic principles and human rights standards.
+The overall objective is to support law enforcement in developing a depoliticized, professional service capable of addressing transnational threats and organized crime in line with international democratic principles and human rights standards.

 The project objective is to support the Government of the Republic of North Macedonia in implementing international commitments in the field of SALW proliferation and contributing to security and stability in the country.